Business Essentials Co-op

 3. Organizations and Behavior

-This module gives you an understanding of individual and group behavior in organizations and the ability to examine current theories and their application in managing behavior in the workplace.
+This module will give you an understanding of individual and group behavior in organizations and the ability to examine current theories and their application in managing workplace behavior.

 4. Marketing Principles

 This module aims to provide you with the necessary understanding and skills related to the fundamental concepts and principles that underpin the marketing process.

 At the end of your theoretical learning, you are required to complete 240 hours of a work placement in a suitable business environment.
 Appropriate business sectors for placement work include sales, marketing, retail, finance, accounting, not-for-profit, customer care and administration.

 Please note that activities performed will vary depending on the work placement, however, the key responsibilities of each student will include being supervised by a placement host at all times, observing all workplace, school safety and security procedures, dressing appropriately for the experience, interacting with placement staff respectfully, courteously and enthusiastically, learning about the work environment and participating in the daily routine as required.